Magdalen Islands: Climate

-The maritime climate of the Magdalen Islands is markedly different from that of the mainland.
+The maritime climate of the Îles de la Madeleine is markedly different from that of the mainland.
 The huge water masses that circle the archipelago both temper the weather and create milder conditions in each season.
 On the islands, winter is mild, spring is cool, summer has a few heat waves, and fall is typically warm.
-The Magdalen Islands have the least annual frost in Quebec.
+The Îles de la Madeleine have the least annual frost in Quebec.
 The warm breezes of summer persist well into September and sometimes early October.
 However, under the Köppen climate classification its climate is humid continental (Dfb) because its winters average far below freezing by maritime standards.
 Seasonal lag is strong because of the freezing water and the time that it takes for the gulf to warm up again.
 Also, in winter, sea ice occasionally forms, impeding offshore communications and activities.

 The highest temperature ever recorded was 31.1 C on 31 July 1949.
 The lowest temperature ever recorded was -27.2 C on 14 February 1891.

-The Magdalen Islands have warmed 2.3 °C (4 °F) in the late 19th century, twice the global average.
+The Îles de la Madeleine have warmed 2.3 °C (4 °F) in the late 19th century, twice the global average.
 As a result, the residents are facing a growing number of problems, as extreme climate change transforms the land and water around them.
 The sea ice that used to encase and protect the islands from most winter storms is shrinking at a rate of about 1,437 sqkm annually.
 Parts of the shoreline have eroded into the sea at a rate as much as 4.3 m per year in the 2010s.
-Important roads are at risk of washouts, and important infrastructure, including the hospital and city hall sit near deteriorating cliffs.
+Important roads are at risk of washouts, and important infrastructure, including the hospital and city hall, sit near deteriorating cliffs.
 Recently the sea has been rising at a rate of 7 mm per decade, threatening to contaminate freshwater aquifers.